Skip to content

 We then created a process flow diagram for each activity where we identified roles (swimlanes), tasks, inputs, outputs, related processes, and technologies.

-Bonus Level 6
+Bonus Level 6.
+Procedure

 This process level is where you capture the procedures for each process step.